laminas/laminas-form/doc/book/zend.form.advanced-use-of-forms.md

 ## Handling dependencies

-One of the most complex issues in `Zend\Form 2.0` was dependency management.
+One of the most complex issues in `Laminas\Form 2.0` was dependency management.
 For instance, a very frequent use case is a form that creates a fieldset, that itself need access to the database to populate a `Select` element.
 Previously in such a situation, you would either rely on the Registry using the Singleton pattern, or either you would "transfer" the dependency from controller to form, and from form to fieldset (and even from fieldset to another fieldset if you have a complex form).
 This was ugly and not easy to use.
-Hopefully, `Zend\ServiceManager` solves this use case in an elegant manner.
+Hopefully, `Laminas\ServiceManager` solves this use case in an elegant manner.

 For instance, let's say that a form create a fieldset called `AlbumFieldset`: